coreinfrastructure/best-practices-badge/doc/security.md

       which we do protect specially:
           - User passwords are only stored on the server as iterated salted hashes (using bcrypt).
-          - Passwords may also be stored in encrypted user cookies, but the decrypted passwords are not stored on the server's database, and users can choose whether or not to store passwords in encrypted cookies (using the "remember me" box implemented in commit e79decec67).
+          - Users may choose to "remember me" to automatically re-login on that specific browser if they use a local account.
+            This is implemented using a
+            cryptographically random nonce stored in the user's cookie store which acts like a password, which is verified against a remember_digest value stored in the server
+            that is an iterated salted hash (using bcrypt).
+            This "remember me" functionality cannot reveal the user's original password, and if the server's user database is compromised an attacker cannot easily find the nonce.
+            The nonce is protected in transit by HTTPS (discussed elsewhere).
+            The user_id stored by the user is signed by the server.
+            As with any system, the "remember me" functionality has a
+            weakness: if the user's system is compromised, others can log in as that user.
+But this is fundamental to any "remember me" functionality, and users must opt in to this functionality.
+            The "remember me" box was originally implemented in commit e79decec67.
           - Email addresses are only revealed to the logged-in owner and administrators.
 We do store email addresses;
             we need those for various purposes